poets-ai/elegy/docs/index.md

 -----------------

-_Elegy is a Neural Networks framework based on Jax inspired by Keras and Haiku._
+_Elegy is a Neural Networks framework based on Jax inspired by Keras._

-Elegy implements the Keras API but makes changes to play better with Jax and gives more flexibility around [losses and metrics](https://poets-ai.github.io/elegy/guides/modules-losses-metrics/), it also ports Haiku's excellent [module system](https://poets-ai.github.io/elegy/guides/module-system/) and makes it easier to use.
+Elegy implements the Keras API but makes changes to play better with Jax and gives more flexibility around [losses and metrics](https://poets-ai.github.io/elegy/guides/modules-losses-metrics/) and excellent [module system](https://poets-ai.github.io/elegy/guides/module-system/) that makes it super easy to use.
 Elegy is in an early stage, feel free to send us your feedback!

 #### Main Features